Menu

 With four MPs in Westminster, the Green Party is enjoying record-breaking success.
 However, behind closed doors, the party is navigating a fierce debate on gender issues, which some say could “tear the party apart”.

-With the Conservative vote imploding, and Labour losing support over its stance on Gaza, the Green Party offered an alternative for disaffected voters at this election.
-The Greens have now quadrupled their number of MPs in Parliament, and are feeling buoyant.
+As the Conservative vote imploded, and Labour lost support over its stance on Gaza, the Green Party offered an alternative for disaffected voters at the general election.
+The party led by Carla Denyer and Adrian Ramsay, now both MPs themselves, has quadrupled its representation in Parliament.
+The Greens are feeling buoyant.

-However, trouble is brewing within the party.
-With Labour’s Corbynite flank welcomed into the fold, more traditional, environmentally focused Green Party members are feeling sidelined by an influx of younger, more socially liberal types motivated by identity politics.
+Behind the scenes, however, trouble is brewing.
+With Labour’s Corbynite flank welcomed into the fold, more traditional, environmentally focused Green Party members are feeling sidelined by the influx of younger, more socially liberal types who are often motivated by identity politics.

 The official reasons for these expulsions vary.
-However, the group are united in believing this is a fundamental attack on women who defend their sex-based rights.
+GPW believes this is a deliberate attack on women who defend their sex-based rights.

-Amanda Stones was expelled in July for breaching a clause of the party’s constitution which prohibits members from campaigning for someone standing against a Green Party candidate.
+Amanda Stones is one of those who believes she has been targeted for her views on gender.
+She was kicked out of the Green Party in July for breaching a clause of its constitution that prohibits members from campaigning for someone standing against a Green candidate.

-Stones, along with four other former GPW chairs, is now considering legal action against the party.
-Financial auditors have previously warned the Greens faced “uncertainty” in continuing to run normally, after leader hopeful Sharah Ali successfully sued the party for unfair dismissal over his views on trans rights.
+Along with four other former GPW chairs, Stones is now considering legal action against the party.
+Financial auditors have previously warned that the Greens faced “uncertainty” in continuing to run normally, after leadership hopeful Shahrarah Ali successfully sued the party for unfair dismissal over his gender-critical views.

 Three more members were also expelled from the Green Party in July under the same clause.